Labor Instructions

 2. CALL US BEFORE LEAVING FOR THE HOSPITAL.
 To avoid delays and confusion at the hospital, always call the Doctor – no matter what time – before leaving for the hospital.
 Nursing staff at Labor & Delivery are ready for you, and aware of any special needs you may have.

-5. Medications and Epidural anesthesia will be given on an individual basis as requested or as needed, subject to your progress in labor.
+4. Medications and Epidural anesthesia will be given on an individual basis as requested or as needed, subject to your progress in labor.
 Please make your preferences clear to your labor nurse and doctor.
 Spontaneous (natural starting) labors are generally preferred to induced for the health and safety of mother and baby.
 Remember that you are not “overdue” until two weeks after your due date.

-7. Your medical condition and your time of admission will determine your length of stay in the hospital.
+6. Your medical condition and your time of admission will determine your length of stay in the hospital.
 Most insurance plans allow for 2 days for a vaginal delivery and 4 days for a C-section.
 You will not be discharged from the hospital until you are medically stable, regardless of what number day it is.

-9. Remember, when calling, identify yourself to the answering service by:
+8. Remember, when calling, identify yourself to the answering service by:

 • YOUR NAME

-• YOUR DOCTOR’S NAME
+• YOUR PROVIDER’S NAME

 • DUE DATE